Prostate Brachytherapy

 Key Point: The urethra runs centrally through the prostate with a slight curve in the anterior-posterior direction.
 To prevent blockage or urethral penetration, the mid line of the prostate may not be seeded.

 Prostate HDR brachytherapy is typically accomplished using 15-25 interstitial needles inserted through the perineum.
 Needles are indexed for planning using a template and are guided by rectal ultrasound imaging.
-Once the needles are inserted, CT imaging is most often used to produce a 3D planned dose distribution.
+Once the needles are inserted, CT imaging is most often used to produce a 3D planned dose distribution in a treatment planning system.

-Space OAR is a gel that may be inserted via needle between the prostate and rectum.
-It is useful in HDR prostate planning as a method of reducing rectal dose by moving the rectum away from the treated volume.
+Rectal sparing hydrogel is inserted via needle between the prostate and rectum.
+It is useful in HDR prostate brachytherapy as a method of reducing rectal dose by physically moving the rectum away from the treated volume.

 Not a Premium Member?